 1. Telegram Messenger-

 Then there are Telegram Bots, which make the experience even better.
-Not only do the bots provide you with crucial information on the move, but there are also various fun bots that allow you to play games within the messaging app.
+Not only do the bots provide you with crucial information on the move, but various fun bots allow you to play games within the messaging app.
 Aside from that, unlike WhatsApp, Telegram can be used on different devices at the same time, so you may start texting on your phone and finish on your computer.
-I really like how smoothly the voice call function works here.
+I like how smoothly the voice call function works here.

 2. Signal Private Messenger-